Amid COVID-19, a road less traveled

-During the 200th anniversary of El Santuario de Chimayó in 2016, the pilgrimage of the faithful packed Juan Median Road on Good Friday.
-On the day before Good Friday in 2020, with the pilgrimage canceled due to COVID-19, Juan Median Road is empty, and people are being urged by government and religious leaders to observe the holidays at home.
+During the 200th anniversary of El Santuario de Chimayó in 2016, the pilgrimage of the faithful packed Juan Medina Road on Good Friday.
+On the day before Good Friday in 2020, with the pilgrimage canceled due to COVID-19, Juan Medina Road was empty and people were being urged by government and religious leaders to observe the holidays at home.

 spotlight